Foreigners killed, missing or abducted in Hamas attack

 – Ukraine: 2 dead –

-Two Ukrainian women who had been living in Israel for a long time were killed, Ukraine’s foreign ministry spokesman Oleg Nikolenko said on Sunday.
+Two Ukrainian women who had been living in Israel for years were killed, Ukraine’s foreign ministry spokesman Oleg Nikolenko said on Sunday.

 – UK: 1 dead, 1 missing –

-Jake Marlowe, 26, who moved to Israel from Britain two years ago, is believed to have been taken hostage while providing security at the music festival.

-His mother Lisa told the Jewish News site that he called her “to say all these rockets were flying over,” and then later to tell her “signal very bad, everything OK, will keep you updated I promise you”.

-Israel’s ambassador to Britain said there was one British citizen in Gaza, without naming the person.
+Israel’s ambassador to Britain said there was one 26-year-old British citizen missing, without naming the person.

 A British man who was serving in the Israeli army, Nathanel Young, 20, also died in fighting with Hamas, his family said on Sunday.

-The Canadian government said on Sunday that it was trying to confirm reports that one Canadian had died and two others were missing.
+The Canadian government said Monday that one Canadian had died and three others were missing.

 – Cambodia: 1 dead –